tposney/midi-qol/README.md

 * flags.midi-qol.advantage.deathSave - gives advantage on death saves
 Similarly for disadvantage.
 Advantage/disadvantage on checks for an ability check also grants advantage on the corresponding skill rolls.
-* flags.midi-qol.advantage.concentration/midi-qol.disadvantage.concentration: advantage/disadvantage on cocentration saves.
+* flags.midi-qol.advantage.concentration/midi-qol.disadvantage.concentration: advantage/disadvantage on concentration saves.
 Monk's token bar rolls do not support setting of advantage by midi-qol.
 * flags.midi-qol.concentrationSaveBonus, a roll expression, which is added to concentration saves (auto, letme, monks, prompted).
 The roll will display without the bonus on the roll card, but the save result display will reflect the bonus.
 The revised saving throw formula is available in the tooltip on the save results card.
 * flags.midi-qol.uncanny-dodge which halves damage applied if set

 flags.midi-qol.fail.all/ability.all/ability.check.all/ability.save.all/skill.all etc to auto fail a given roll.
 * flags.midi-qol.ingoreNearbyFoes - when set cancels ranged attack disadvantage from a nearby enemy.
+Useful for sharpshooter feat.
 * flags.midi-qol.fail.spell.all
 * flags.midi-qol.fail.spell.vocal|verbal/somatic/material
 Fails attempts to cast spells with the specified components (or all).